rossgrat/rossgrat.github.io/content/posts/continuing-education.md

 I mulled around the thought of excluding project work from the credit-hours for a while.
 My rationale was that I didn't want one project to consume me, and that by requiring the credit-hours be some activity other than my current project, I could build in breaks for myself.
 The downside to this is that what if I spend all of a Saturday working on something cool, now none of those hours count?
 If I am really engrossed in something I don't want to penalize myself for that.
 Project hours make the cut.

 At the end of each week (Sunday), I am going to reflect on what I learned in my 7 credit hours in a post.
-At the end of each season (finanical quarters are too corporate), I am going to reflect on my favorite things I learned, and if I was able to apply that knowledge in any areas of my life since learning it.
+At the end of each season (financial quarters are too corporate), I am going to reflect on my favorite things I learned, and if I was able to apply that knowledge in any areas of my life since learning it.

-It is my hope that with this system I can take the time I spend doomscrolling the news or playing Pokemon on my phone and put it towards enriching myself.
+It is my hope that with this system I can take the time I spend doom-scrolling the news or playing Pokemon on my phone and put it towards enriching myself.
 When I am 'bored' instead of mindlessly opening a web browser or an app, I can work on improving myself via knocking out credit-hours.
 By completing this baseline of self-investment I should be able to look back what what I have done and reassure myself that I am moving forward and not stagnating.

 There is so much interesting knowledge out there and I want to soak up as much of it as I can before I go.